nidhish1602/ai-myth/README.md

 # ai-myth
 ai myth coding challenge

 tweet ui has the frontend designs and twitter has the functioning application.
-Install the mode modules while cloning.
+Install the node_modules while cloning.